Bisexuality: Part 1: Quotations. Definitions of

 - The three universally accepted sexual orientations: heterosexuality, homosexuality and bisexuality.

-- Two gender identities transgenderism, transexualism.
-These are rare conditions that have been described as having a female brain in a male body, or vice versa.
+- Two gender identities transexualism, and being transgender.
+These are rare conditions affecting about 0.6% of the adult population that are often described as having a female brain in a male body, or vice versa.
+However, some transgender individuals identify with both genders and no genders.

 - About two dozen or more paraphilias.
 These are "a family of persistent, intense fantasies, aberrant urges, or behaviors ..." involving human sexuality.